HealthTech

 Common integrations include:

 Each integration has its own constraints and pricing models.
+For example, Zillow API pricing is no longer publicly available, so alternatives like RapidAPI or MLS partnerships are often more feasible.
 Choosing the right ones based on geography and user needs is key to both performance and cost control.

 Before launch, the app moves into full-scale QA.
 This goes beyond finding bugs — it’s about stress-testing the experience across real devices, networks, and user behaviors.